-- Sumplements the professional services of a physician or surgeon, including consultations by a qualified specialist. - S Expenses you incur for the services of a physician's assistant or nurse practitioner. - Subscription Expenses incurred for the services of a registered nurse (RN) or licensed practical nurse (LPN), when the skills of an RN or LPN are required. - 1 The initial pair of eyeglasses after surgery, if the surgery changes the refractive ability of the eye. - 1 The fitting of diaphragms or the insertion or removal of an IUD. - Artificial insemination, when medically diagnosed as an appropriate treatment for infertility.
-However, the plan will cover artificial insemination for only one of the following, after which the plan will no longer pay benefits: - u No more than three times within three consecutive cycles. - u No more than a total of four attempts within a six-month period.
+- Expenses you incur at your home, a hospital, a clinic or your physician's office for the professional services of a physician or surgeon, including consultations by a qualified specialist. - 2 Expenses you incur for the services of a physician's assistant or nurse practitioner. - Expenses incurred for the services of a registered nurse (RN) or licensed practical nurse (LPN), when the skills of an RN or LPN are required. - The initial pair of eyeglasses after surgery, if the surgery changes the refractive ability of the eye. - The fitting of diaphragms or the insertion or removal of an IUD. - Artificial insemination, when medically diagnosed as an appropriate treatment for infertility.
+However, the plan will cover artificial insemination for only one of the following, after which the plan will no longer pay benefits: - No more than three times within three consecutive cycles. - No more than a total of four attempts within a six-month period.